 - Performance Management

-The Third Sector Health and Social Care Advisory Group asked Gordon Neill, the Senior Manager from Audit Scotland who led the audit, to deliver two sessions for the third sector.
-The aim of these sessions were to ensure that the sector was aware of the content of the audit, and had an opportunity to interrogate its content and to shape Audit Scotland’s integration work going forward.
+The Third Sector Health and Social Care Advisory Group asked Gordon Neill – the Senior Manager from Audit Scotland who led the audit – to deliver two sessions for the third sector to ensure that the sector was aware of the content of the audit, and had an opportunity to interrogate its content and to shape Audit Scotland’s integration work going forward.

 Voluntary Health Scotland organised the events under the auspices of the Third Sector Health and Social Care Advisory Group.
 You can also find a useful capture of discussions: Key Messages from Audit Scotland Health and Social Care Integration Report – January 2016 (PDF – This link will take you away from our website).

 The Scottish Government Health and Social Care Integration Team are based within the Health and Care Directorate.
 They have a role to provide strategic support to enable the implementation of health and social care policy across all sectors in addition to analysing progress.

 The Scottish Government published a review of the strategic commissioning plans in October 2016 (PDF – This link will take you away from our website).
 This provides an overview of the content and approach of the plans, and identifies common themes and key areas for further development.
 The summary of this overview is below:

 - Overall Content and approach – high level